A successful reform with recycled plastic conduits

 650 tonnes of sandwich layer conduits (with recycled plastic) have since been installed at the Shepparton Corridor Upgrade.

-At the March 2021 Innovation Showcase organized by ecologiQ, the Plastic Industry Pipe Association of Australia (PIPA) proposed the application of a smart, multi-layer extrusion technology using recycled plastic in conduit piping.
+At the March 2021 Innovation Showcase organised by ecologiQ, the Plastic Industry Pipe Association of Australia (PIPA) proposed the application of a smart, multi-layer extrusion technology using recycled plastic in conduit piping.
 This technology is also known as ‘sandwich layer’.

 Conduits are installed underground for electrical wiring, traffic signals and communication cabling.
 It is used to protect wires or cables from moisture, UV light and shield electrical wiring from rodents.